Many big US cities now answer mental health crisis calls with civilian teams — not police

 Federal data is incomplete, but various studies and statistics show that mentally ill people make up a substantial proportion of those killed by police.
 Often, the dead are people of color, though Glass was not.

-Reports of mental distress made up about 1% of police calls in a 2022 study involving nine police agencies; there’s no nationwide statistic.
-A long-established civilian response program in Eugene, Oregon, says it diverts 3% to 8% of calls from police.
-The Vera Institute of Justice, a police reform advocacy group, suggests alternative teams could handle 19% if homelessness, intoxication and some other troubles were included.

-In Denver, STAR teams arrive in vans stuffed with everything from medical gear to blankets to Cheez-Its.
-In one recent instance, they spent three hours — more time than police could likely have spent — with a Denver newcomer who was living on the streets.
+In Denver, STAR responders arrive in a van stuffed with everything from medical gear to blankets to Cheez-Its.
+In one recent instance, they spent three hours with a Denver newcomer who was living on the streets.
 The team helped him get a Colorado ID voucher, groceries, and medications and took him to a shelter.

 “It’s really about meeting the needs of the community and making sure we are sending the right experts, so we can actually solve the problem,” says Carleigh Sailon, a former STAR manager who now works elsewhere.